New Chart Library: Scaling Analytics & User Autonomy

 Increased Engagement and Adoption

-After the launch, library usage increased by approximately 73%, indicating higher feature adoption and improved user autonomy.
+After the launch, library usage increased by approximately 73%, showing higher feature adoption and better user autonomy.

 Learnings